vahidbaharvand/test4z/supportive_cases/db2/README.md

 Before continue to this installation, make sure you completed the following installations:
 * [/Readme.md](/README.md)

-* During the `npm install`, some of the dependencies may throw errors, as long as `npm install` doesn't interrupt, this errors must be ignored.
+* During the `npm install`, some of the dependencies may throw errors, as long as `npm install` doesn't interrupt, these errors can be ignored.